melissaguillen/GuillenConcreteCutting/README.md

 ## Project Members:

-- Team Name:
+- Team Name:MG Final
-- Team member 1 name:
+- Team member 1 name:Melissa Guillen
-- Team member 2 name:

 ## Quick View

-- Website Name:
-- Website purpose:
+- Website Name:Guillen's Croncete Cutting
-- Intended Audience:
+- Website purpose:Advertise and inform customers of company (Guillen’s Concrete Cutting)
+- Intended Audience:Target Audience would be contractors seeking a company to do labor relating to concrete.
+Age: 39+ Gender: Majority Men
+Demographics: White (61.9%), Hispanic or Latino (24.1%), Black or African American (8%) and Unknown (3.7%)
-- Frameworks and/or library used:
+ - Frameworks and/or library used:Broostrap & JavaScript
-- Additional Notes:
+ - Additional Notes:N/A

 # Project Plan